LeoVen/cvx/SPECS.md

 ## Common Function Conventions

+Every container has a set of functions that are common to all of them.

+1. Initializers and destructors
+  * This includes both stack and heap allocated functions (see section below)
+2. Getters
+  * These functions are only accessing a single field of `struct SNAME`
+3. Operations
+  * Functions that are specific to the data structure
+4. Iterator
+  * Functions related to the iterator of this data structure (see section below)

 ### Initializers and Destructors

 Every implementation provides a consistent set of lifecycle functions.
 Their names encode both their allocation strategy and their intent.